MahaRERA Agent Exam Mock Test: Free Daily Practice + Full 50-Question Exam Mode

-The MahaRERA agent certification exam is a 50-question MCQ paper conducted by IBPS.
+The MahaRERA certification exam is a 50-question MCQ paper conducted by IBPS.
 It covers the RERA Act 2016, MahaRERA rules, agent responsibilities, promoter obligations, allottee rights, due diligence, and sales documentation.
-This page explains what the mock test covers, includes sample questions, and links to the full adaptive mock test at RERAExam.
+This page explains what the agent exam mock test covers, includes sample questions, and links to the full adaptive agent exam mock test at RERAExam.

 50